The definition of procrastination is to avoid doing something by delaying or postponing it.

 What can You do Instead?

 Have you ever heard the phrase drama queens tend to create dramas?
-By not addressing an issue but letting it linger, you are creating drama.
+By not addressing an issue but letting it linger into procrastination, you are creating drama.
 This is like a bomb that is growing bigger and more sensitive.
-It will explode eventually making loads of damages.
+It will explode eventually making loads of damage.
 Get working on an issue the moment it presents itself.

 Second, ask for help If you don’t know how to sort it out.
 Asking for help can be difficult sometimes.
 To get through life, we all need to ask for help sometimes.
-You may think asking for help is a sign of weakness.
+Stop thinking that asking for help is a sign of weakness.
 It means you can’t do things alone.
 But, it’s actually a sign of strength and maturity.
 You have strong and mature enough to know your limits and ask for help when it’s needed.
 It will save you time and energy while making your life much more simple.